Sam’s Club announces new clubs, enhancements due to ‘record growth’

 “We’ve seen remarkable growth over the past few years with a record number of members, and we’re excited to bring the experience of Sam’s Club to even more markets as we expand our footprint,” said Kathryn McLay, CEO at Sam’s Club.
 “And as we open new clubs in new locations, we’ll continue to innovate so that our members shop and save whether in person or online.”

-Over the past several years, Sam’s Club has invested significantly in its physical footprint, redesigning the majority of its 600 clubs.
-The new clubs will be approximately 160,000 square feet, larger than most current locations.
+Over the past several years, Sam’s Club has redesigned most of its 600 clubs.
+The new clubs will be larger than most existing locations, measuring about 160,000 square feet.

-Most new clubs will feature a seafood/sushi island, full-service floral, and walk-in dairy and fresh coolers.
-Members will also benefit from a larger healthcare space, including a patient waiting area, health services suites, private consultation rooms and dedicated hearing and optical centers.
+The majority of the new clubs will feature a seafood and sushi “island,” a full-service floral area and walk-in food coolers.
+There also will be a larger healthcare space, with a patient waiting area, health services suites, private consultation rooms and hearing and optical centers, according to the company.